Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Renormalizable and Asymptotically Background-Free Quantum Gravity

 The effective action $\Gm$ including quantum corrections is given by replacing $t^2$ with ${\bar t}^2(Q)$.
 Specifically, the Weyl part of the effective action is $\Gm^{\rm W} = -[1/t^2 - 2\b_0 \phi + \b_0 \log (q^2/ \mu^2) ] \bar{C}^2_{\mu\nu\lam\s}$, where the second is one of the Wess-Zumino actions and the third is a loop correction, and then we can find that the inside of the square brackets can be summarized in the form of $1/{\bar t}^2 (Q)$ \cite{hamada02, hhy06, hamada20CA}.
 Thus, the $\phi$-dependence of the momentum $Q$ comes from the Wess-Zumino action $S$.
 At higher orders of $t$, multipoint interactions of the type $\phi^n \bar{C}_{\mu\nu\lam\s}^2$ arise, which are incorporated into $Q$ in higher-order corrections of the running coupling constant \cite{hamada20CA}.
 The Riegert part of the effective action, $\Gm^{\rm R}$, is also given by replacing the $t^2$-dependence in the coefficient (\ref{expansion of coefficient b_1}) with $\bar{t}^2(Q)$.
 In this case, the Wess-Zumino action of the type $\phi^{n+1} (2 \bDelta_4 \phi + \bar{E}_4)$ contributes.
 Similarly, in the presence of gauge field $F_{\mu\nu}$, the Wess-Zumino action of the type $\phi^n {\bar F}_{\mu\nu}^2$ arises and gauge coupling constant is then replaced with its running coupling constant \cite{hamada20CA}.

-The effective action is a RG invariant, and the Planck mass and the cosmological constant appearing in it are also RG invariants, namely physical constants, like the dynamical scale $\Lam_\QG$ \cite{hm17}.
+The effective action is a RG invariant, and the Planck mass and the cosmological constant appearing in it are also RG invariants, namely physical constants, such as the dynamical scale $\Lam_\QG$ \cite{hm17}.
 These three constants must be determined from observations.
 Here, the two mass scales $m_\pl$ and $\Lam_\QG$ are involved in the inflationary dynamics, while the cosmological constant is negligibly small.
 The magnitude relation must be $m_\pl > \Lam_\QG$ for inflation to occur.
 This relation implies that quantum gravity activates before reaching the Planck scale, i.e., the correlation length $\xi_\Lam$ becomes larger than the Planck length.
 The length $\xi_\Lam$ gives the size of localized quantum gravity excitations, leading to a dynamical discretization of spacetime \cite{hamada20LME}.

+The relation $m_\pl > \Lam_\QG$ also serves as a unitarity condition to ensure that ghost particles do not appear in the world after the spacetime phase transition.
+In quantum spacetime, all ghost modes are constrained by BRST conformal invariance, but this cannot be applied after the transition.
+Therefore, the transition must occur below the Planck scale so that ghost gravitons with mass about $m_\pl$ do not appear.

 The energy-momentum tensor is a formula obtained by applying a variation on the gravitational field to the effective action.
-Therefore, it is also a RG invariant and a finite operator, namely normal product \cite{acd, bc, hathrellS, hathrellQED, hamada14GC}.
+Therefore, it is also a RG invariant and a finite operator, namely a normal product \cite{acd, bc, hathrellS, hathrellQED, hamada14GC}.
 The equation of motion for quantum gravity is expressed as the vanishing energy-momentum tensor.
-This is a general conclusion drawn from diffeomorphism invariance and renormalizability, implying no correction due to zero-point energy, consistent with no UV cutoff \cite{hamada22}.
-Also, in the theory of gravity without absolute time, conservation of the energy-momentum tensor is guaranteed by the fact that it is a RG invariant.
+This is a general conclusion drawn from diffeomorphism invariance and renormalizability, implying no correction due to zero-point energy, which is consistent with no UV cutoff \cite{hamada22}.
+In addition, in the theory of gravity without absolute time, conservation of the energy-momentum tensor is guaranteed by the fact that it is a RG invariant.